Hazel Findlay fantastically free on the Salathé Wall on El Capitan

 British rock climber Hazel Findlay has made a rare free ascent of the legendary Salathé Wall on El Capitan, Yosemite, USA.

 Braving an "epic all-weather 8 day push", Britain’s Hazel Findlay has made an impressive free ascent of the legendary Salathé Wall on El Capitan.
-First climbed over nine and a half days in September 1961 by Royal Robbins, Chris Pratt, Tom Frost in a ground-breaking and uncompromising style, the most logical line up the face became the first big wall to be freed on El Capitan when Todd Skinner and Paul Piana blasted their way up it, swinging leads over a nine-day period in 1988.
+First climbed over nine and a half days in September 1961 by Royal Robbins, Chuck Pratt, Tom Frost in a ground-breaking and uncompromising style, the most logical line up the face became the first big wall to be freed on El Capitan when Todd Skinner and Paul Piana blasted their way up it, swinging leads over a nine-day period in 1988.

 Thirty years later the route named in honour of Swiss blacksmith John Salathé is considered one of the most sought-after lines on the Big Stone and even with today's rise in standards, free ascents are a rare occurrence.
 The Salathé Wall was first climbed by a woman when Steph Davis repeated the 1000m line in 2005, and New Zealand’s Mayan Smith-Gobat grabbed the second female ascent in 2011.